Fansesi/mysite/content/english/page/about/index.md

             icon: user
 ---

-I'm a passionate music information retrieval (MIR) researcher (or at least I want to be!).
+My full name is Burak Sina Akbudak, though I prefer to be called just Sina.
+I'm a passionate Music Information Retrieval (MIR) researcher (or at least I want to be!).
 I speak Turkish native and English at professional level.
 I'm currently a student at Bogazici University, Computer Engineering Department.

 My interests can be categorized as follows: